department-of-veterans-affairs/vagov-content/pages/careers-employment/index.md

 ---
 layout: page-breadcrumbs.html
 template: level2-index
-title: Careers and Employment | Veterans Affairs
+title: VA Careers and Employment
-heading: Careers and Employment
+heading: VA Careers and Employment
 display_title: Careers and Employment
 keywords: va careers
-description: VA career support can help you find job training for a new career or start or growing your own business.
-See how Department of Labor resources can help you with your resume, career advice, and access to companies who want to hire Veterans and military spouses.
+description: Get VA careers and employment assistance for support in all stages of your career.
+If you qualify, we can help you inreturning to work with a service-connected disability, geting more training for new job opportunities, or starting or growing your own business.
 concurrence: complete
 lastupdate:
 order: 1